Group Spike and Slab Variational Bayes: Theoretical results for grouped linear regression

 \begin{remark} The optimization problem \eqref{eq:optim} is in general non-convex, and hence there is no guarantee that CAVI (or any other algorithm) will converge to the global minimizer $\tilde{\Pi}$.
 However, an inspection of the proofs shows that the conclusions of Theorems \ref{thm:contraction} and \ref{thm:dimension} apply also to any element $Q^*\in \mathcal{Q} \subset \mathcal{Q}'$ in the variational families for which

-where $s_0$ is the true group sparsity and $\mathcal{L}_Q(\mathcal{D})$ is the negative ELBO.
-Thus, as long as the ELBO is within $O(s_0\log M)$ of its maximum, the resulting variational approximation will satisfy the above conclusions, even if it is not the global optimum. \end{remark}
+where $s_0$ is the true group sparsity and $\mathcal{L}_Q(\mathcal{D})$ is the ELBO.
+Thus, as long as the ELBO is within $O(s_0\log M)$ of its maximum, the resulting variational approximation will satisfy the above conclusions, even if it is not the global optimum. \red{While this is not a condition our algorithm can check in practice, it nonetheless suggests some heuristic robustness of the algorithmic output to not terminating at the global optimum.} \end{remark}

 The next result shows that the variational posterior puts most of its mass on models of size at most a multiple of the true number of groups, meaning that it concentrates on sparse sets.

 \begin{theorem}[Dimension] Suppose that Assumption \ref{ass:theory} holds, the prior \eqref{eq:prior} satisfies \eqref{eq:lambda2} and $s_n$ satisfies $\mm \log s_n =O(\log M)$.
 Then the variational posterior $\tilde{\Pi}$ based on either the variational family $\mathcal{Q}$ in \eqref{eq:family_1} or $\mathcal{Q}'$ in \eqref{eq:family_2} satisfies